-Covid 19 coronavirus: Concern that children more at-risk of online predators
+Covid 19 coronavirus: Concern that children more at risk of online predators

 • Covid 19 coronavirus: New focus for further ramping up of testing

-To try and combat such abuse, the Government put and increased focus on prevention and early intervention, including messages about promoting the right behaviours and supporting people to ask for help as well as for people to provide help.
+To try and combat such abuse, the Government put an increased focus on prevention and early intervention, including messages about promoting the right behaviours and supporting people to ask for help as well as for people to provide help.

 However, it still expected family and sexual violence to rise, including as lockdown restrictions eased - but that it would go unreported for a time.